 2. Warm and Creamy

 This lighting in @sweetshadylane‘s kitchen really brings out those creamy, warm undertones in Simply White.
 If you look closely on the bottom left, you can see where the plant is reflecting a bit of green into the paint too.

 Okay, if you can, peel your eyes away from that adorable lab and take a look at Simply White in @oursweetmagnoliafarm‘s kitchen.

 Both the cabinets and the shiplap are painted in this creamy shade of white, although the paint seems a bit brighter on the cabinets.
 The shiplap is getting some of that warm sunlight from the window, which pulls those warm undertones out a teensy bit more.

 Another place where many homeowners opt to use this paint is in the bathrooms.
 It makes sense, as many times you want a white bathroom but you don’t want it to feel so stark and sterile.
 Here’s how Benjamin Moore Simply White turned out in some bathrooms.

-Benjamin Moore Simply White looks gorgeous in this bathroom.
+Benjamin Moore Simply White looks gorgeous in this bathroom from The Lived In Look.
 My guess is that they have cool lighting installed in this bathroom, which softens the warm undertone just slightly.

 I know everyone says the kitchen is the hub of the home, but my family and I spend so much dang time in our living room!
 Between entertaining guests, watching movies, and just lounging, the living room is a crucial space to get right!
 Here’s how Simply White performed for these homeowners.

-Another beautiful example of a smaller living room done right!
-If you have natural lighting on one side of the room but not the other, add a big mirror and it will reflect that light back onto your walls.
+Here, @riversandlou shares a wonderful example of a smaller living room done right!
+If you have natural lighting on one side of the room but not the other, add a big mirror, and it will reflect that light back onto your walls.